Last updated on November 18, 2025

 The History of Manifest in MTG

-Manifest was introduced in 2015’s Fate Reforged as a riff off the morph mechanic.
-Fate included 18 cards that manifest, and Dragons of Tarkir included one card that mentioned the ability but didn’t actually manifest anything itself.
-Manifest has since appeared on seven additional cards, bringing the total to 25.
-Six of these were scattered across Commander precons, with Soul-Strike Technique being a one-off in Modern Masters.
+Manifest was introduced in 2015โs Fate Reforged as a riff off the morph mechanic.
+Fate included 18 cards that manifest, and Dragons of Tarkir included one card that mentioned the ability but didnโt actually manifest anything itself.
+Manifest has since appeared on several additional cards scattered across Commander precons, with Soul-Strike Technique being a one-off in Modern Horizons 1, and a pair of cards in Modern Horizons 3.
+Then for Halloween 2024, manifest gained a twist of evil in Duskmourn: House of Horror with a full house of about 30 cards.

 Does Manifest Count as Casting?